 Birthplace: Montgomery, United Kingdom

-David Olson Ulrich is a university professor, author, speaker, management coach, and management consultant.
+David Olson Ulrich (born 1953) is a university professor, author, speaker, management coach, and management consultant.
 Ulrich is a professor of business at the Ross School of Business, University of Michigan and co-founder of The RBL Group.
-He has written numerous books covering topics in human resources and leadership.
-Ulrich is currently on the Board of Directors for Herman Miller, a Fellow in the National Academy of Human Resources, and is on the Board of Trustees of Southern Virginia University.
-Dave Ulrich has been ranked the #1 Management Educator & Guru by BusinessWeek, selected by Fast Company as one of the 10 most innovative and creative leaders, and named the most influential person in HR by ...more on Wikipedia
+With his colleagues, he has written over 30 books that have shaped the HR profession, defined organizations as capabilities, and shown the impact of leadership on customers and investors.
+Ulrich served on the Board of Directors for Herman Miller for 17 years, is a Fellow in the National Academy of Human Resources, and served on the Board of Trustees of Southern Virginia University for 9 years.
+Dave Ulrich has been ranked the #1 Management Educator & ...more on Wikipedia

 Age: Dec. at 73 (1835-1908)